fredericbonnet/helena/docs/pages/helena-dialect/commands/argspec.md

 calls.

 - ✅ usage
-- ✅ should return argspec of subcommands
+- ✅ should return list of subcommands

 - Exceptions